BlaBlaCar is an online transportation platform that allows customers to carpool as well as book bus rides all within one single application.

 Officially founded in 2004, BlaBlaCar has grown to become one of the biggest transportation platforms in Europe and beyond.
 The company is currently being valued at $2 billion.

 BlaBlaCar is an online transportation marketplace that connects members looking to carpool or travel by bus.

-Here’s how it works: first, users either navigate to the platform’s website or download any of its mobile apps (available on Android and iOS devices).
+Here’s how it works: first, users either navigate to its website or download any of BlaBlaCar’s mobile apps (available on Android and iOS devices).

 Members then enter their origin, destination, as well as the date they intend to travel on.
-BlaBlaCar then presents you will all the available bus and carpooling options for that particular query.
+BlaBlaCar presents you with all the available bus and carpooling options for that particular route.

-The carpooling option, as the name suggests, connects members among each other.
+The carpooling option, as the name suggests, connects members between each other.
 That means you partake in a ride that somebody is already set to drive anyways.

 Drivers on BlaBlaCar are ID, phone, and email verified.
 On top of that, they can link their social profiles (such as Facebook) and can be reviewed by other members.